NextCenturyCorporation/spacy-ui/README.md

 This is the Spacy GUI project.
 The following are the required React Modules:
-1. react-router - this is needed for the url mapping to property in the component.
+1. react-router - this is needed for the url mapping to props in the component.